apereo/cas/docs/cas-server-documentation/installation/Configuring-Authentication-Throttling.md

 Uses a memory map to prevent successive failed login attempts for a particular username from the same IP address.

-## Inspektr + JDBC
+## JDBC

-Queries the data source used by the CAS audit facility to prevent successive failed login attempts for a particular username from the same IP address.
-This component requires that the [inspektr library](https://github.com/apereo/inspektr) used for CAS auditing be configured with `JdbcAuditTrailManager`, which writes audit data to a database.
+Queries a database data source used by the CAS audit facility to prevent successive failed login attempts for a particular username from the same IP address.
+This component requires and depends on the [CAS auditing functionality](Audits.html) via databases.

 Enable the following module in your configuration overlay: